 top of page

-I am also and have always been deeply affected by the world at night.
-I have always relished travelling at night when the moon allows and a good moon can cast the world in a wonderful vivid half light that reduces the landscape to a limited palette of blacks, sepias, blues and greys, and detail whether ‘soft’ or ‘sharp’ is rendered for the most part unseen.
+Having barely slept a wink until I was Forty . . . ( joke . . . but not half as much of one as you might think ! ) I am also and have always been deeply affected by the world at night .
+I have spent an unusually large proportion of my life out in the world at night . . . and have always since my early teens relished travelling on foot at night when the moon allows . . . a good moon can cast the world in a wonderful vivid half light that reduces the landscape to a limited palette of blacks , sepias , violets , blues and greys . . . and any sense of detail whether ‘ soft ’ or ‘ sharp ’ is rendered for the most part ‘ unseen ’ .

-There is a state of raised awareness at night that I find exhilarating . . . a familiar sight can be re-cast with a whole new set of airs, feelings and emotions that simply do not occur to you in the light of day.
-I have several times nearly scared myself lifeless at the nocturnal motions and reverberating sounds of what later presented itself as merely a wandering sheep, badger, deer , feral dog or hill pony.
-The dark plays tricks . . . and the senses, innately and inherently open to the possibility of threat or danger in the darkness . . . in the ‘unseen’ . . . are most alive at night .
+There is an overpowering sense of an entirely different world and a state of raised awareness at night that I find exhilarating . . . a familiar sight can be re-cast with a whole new set of airs , feelings and emotions that simply do not occur to you in the light of day . . .
+I have several times nearly shit myself lifeless at the nocturnal motions and reverberating sounds of what later presented itself merely as a wandering sheep , badger , deer or stag , feral dog, wild boar or hill pony .
+I have also frequently found myself wandering in what I thought were ‘ very familiar ’ locations but have somehow lost my way . . . found spots , features or paths , sheeptracks and routes that I have never stumbled across or at least ‘ noticed ’ stumbling across in daylight !
+The dark plays tricks . . . on eyes , mind and spirit . . . and all the senses , innately and inherently open to the possibility of threat or danger in that darkness . . . in the ‘ unseen ’ . . . are most alive at night .

-So whilst to most the idea of sketching by torch light may seem slightly unhinged, the world is almost certainly a very different place at night, and one with which I have always had a close relationship with . . . it seems to me one infinitely worthy of some attempt to portray it.
+So whilst to most the idea of sketching by torch light may seem a tad unhinged , the world is almost certainly a very different place at night , and one with which I have always had a close relationship with . . . it seems to me one infinitely worthy of some attempt to portray it !

 For any other enquiries please dont hesitate to contact me on info@barrymartinandrews.com